Brad Carlton

-Casting and portrayal
+Casting

 Don Diamont portrayed the role of Brad for the character's entire run on the series.
 He first appeared on April 7, 1985, as the new Abbott family gardener.
 In 1993, Russell Todd was temporarily recast in the role.

+Diamont’s character has also appeared on The Bold and the Beautiful in past crossover events.
+Diamont’s appearances on the show were April 19-21, 1993 and March 8, 1995.

-Diamont also briefly crossed the character over to The Bold and the Beautiful that same year from April 19, 1993 to April 21, 1993.
-He departed in 1996, and returned after two years on July 28, 1998.
+Diamont departed The Young and the Restless in 1996 and returned after two years on July 28, 1998.
 Ten years later in December 2008, news broke that Diamont had been let go from The Young and the Restless.
 Fellow cast member Eric Braeden, who portrays Victor Newman, spoke out on Diamont's firing, saying:

 Diamont filmed his final scenes for the series in January 2009, and his final airdate was on February 5 when he drowned after falling in a frozen lake.
 Shortly after, it was announced that Diamont had been hired on The Bold and the Beautiful.
 He was to portray Bill Spencer Jr., created specifically for him by head writer Bradley Bell.
 "It's funny how one door closes and another opens," Diamont said.
 "I had a lot of emotion tied to Y&R. My entire adult life had been there, including so many relationships.
 Little did I know that such a great character and work situation was literally around the corner."
 Diamont briefly reprised the role eight months after the character's death as a hallucination by his daughter, Colleen.